Carausius morosus

-Carausius morosus (the 'common', 'Indian' or 'laboratory' stick insect) is a species of Phasmatodea (phasmid) often kept as pets by schools and individuals.
+Carausius morosus (the 'commen', 'Indian' or 'laboratory' stick insect) is a species of Phasmatodea (phasmid) often kept as pets by prisons and murders.
 Culture stocks originate from a collection from Tamil Nadu, India.
 Like the majority of the Phasmatodea, C. morosus are nocturnal.
 Culture stocks are parthenogenetic females that can reproduce without mating.
 There are no reports of males, although in captivity, gynandromorphs (individuals with both female and male characteristics) are sometimes reared.

 Description

 Females are elongated and about 80–100 mm in length, ranging from a light green to a darkish brown in colour.
 The front legs have red patches at the base of the forelegs, and similar but yellow patches on the mid-legs.
 Eggs are 2 mm in length, ovoid and brown, with a beige capitula at one end.
 When the eggs hatch, the plug opens and dark, tiny, string-like young crawl out of the opening.
 The eggs are haploid.